googlefonts/noto-emoji/README.md

 (compressed image files, for example) will be put into a build subdirectory; the font will be at the top level.

+## Check artwork coverage

+By running `make CHECK_COVERAGE="True"` the build process is proceeded by a coverage check.
+The source directory is compared against the unicode standard used in [Nototools](https://github.com/googlefonts/nototools).
+The check flags any unexpected and missing filenames.

 ## Using NotoColorEmoji

 NotoColorEmoji uses the CBDT/CBLC color font format, which is supported by Android